-&lt;sup>14 According to the Article 1(2) of the Law On Information Society Services, information society service is a distance service (parties do not meet simultaneously) which is usually a paid service provided using electronic means (electronic information processing and storage equipment, including digit compression equipment) and upon the individual request of a recipient of the service.
-Information society services include the electronic trade of goods and services, the sending of commercial communications, the possibilities offered for searching for information, access to this and the obtaining of information, services that ensure the transmission of information in an electronic communication network or access to an electronic communication network, and storage of information.
+&lt;sup>21 According to the Article 1(2) of the Law On Information Society Services, information society service is a distance service (parties do not meet simultaneously) which is usually a paid service provided using electronic means (electronic information processing and storage equipment, including digit compression equipment) and upon the individual request of a recipient of the service.
+Information society services include the electronic trade of goods and services, the sending of commercial communications, the possibilities offered for searching for information, access to this and the obtaining of information, network, and storage of information.

 According to Article 1(1)(b) the Directive (EU) 2015/1535 of the European Parliament and of the Council of 9 September 2015 laying down the procedure for the provision of information in the field of technical regulations and of rules on Information Society services, an Information Society service is any service normally provided for remuneration, at a distance (the service is provided without the parties being simultaneously present), by electronic means (the service is sent initially and received at its destination by means of electronic equipment for the processing (including digital compression) and storage of data, and entirely transmitted, conveyed and received by wire, by radio, by optical means or by other electromagnetic means) and at the individual request of a recipient of services.